American Roundlobe

 The varied color forms are usually just sold as "Mix" & only occasionally treated as named cultivars, & must be selected in late-winter flower to be assured of different colors.

-Roundlobe or American Hepatica is native to the eastern half of North America, where it lives in the shade of deciduous woodlands getting sunlight only in winter, which is why its leaves are evergreen through winter, the season during which it undertakes the majority of its photosynthesis to extend its rhizomitous roots.
+Roundlobe or American Hepatica is native to the eastern half of North America, where it lives in the shade of deciduous woodlands getting sunlight only in winter.
+That's why its leaves are evergreen through winter, the season during which it undertakes the majority of its photosynthesis to extend its rhizomatous roots.

-These humble yet winning flowers are shown at more than twice life size in the third photo on this page.
-The white stamins against purest blue adds up to a striking appearance.
-The rest of the clumps which are planted around this one are the acuta or sharplobes, & they start flowering one to three weeks later, each clump behaving slightly differently.
-Some will already have tiny immature leaves, as whether the flowers start first, second, or simultaneously is an individualistic quirk from one clump to the next, though even if the leaves do to start ahead of the flowers, they'll still be extremely tiny leaves when the flowers are up.
+These humble yet winning flowers with white stamens against purest blue adds up to a striking appearance.
+Most of the other clumps which are planted around this one are the acuta or sharplobes, some of which start flowering one to three weeks later, each clump behaving slightly differently.
+Some will already have tiny immature leaves, as whether the flowers start first, second, or simultaneously is an individualistic quirk from one clump to the next.
+Even if the leaves do emerge ahead of the flowers, they'll still be extremely tiny when the flowers are up.

 copyright © by Paghat the Ratgirl